 I’ve had the privilege at working with a lot of different companies to help them launch in new markets.
 So I’ve seen a lot of different methods for expanding internationally.
 Some opt to acquire companies and take on the burden of integrating a company and a country simultaneously.
 Some go into globalization without a comprehensive plan, but they start with countries that speak the same language.
 And some try targeted development to realize opportunities.
 Regardless of how a company starts global expansion, many fail miserably.
 To be clear, global expansion is not difficult but it takes a C-level commitment and understanding that few companies can muster.
 So if you are a C-Suite member this entry is for you.

 The excitement for a technology, or in this case a market is inversely proportional to the understanding of it.
-It’s obvious that total addressable market (TAM) outside the US is large.
+It’s obvious that the total addressable market (TAM) outside the US is large.
 And if you’re in the C-Suite you’d be derelict in your duties not to figure out a way to expand internationally.
 But without preparation and the right people working with you, all you have is excitement, a potential failure ahead, and a tough discussion with your board or investors.

 Future posts will take up how to be successful, but “speaking truth to power” is the only way I can help you not fail miserably and prevent your errors from affecting the organization/organism and the individuals you have committed to help succeed.